Phase 1 / May 2026

 A complete department-level breakdown the producer can plan against, not a spreadsheet skeleton you still have to fill in by hand.

-Phase - 3: Bidding (in progress)
+Phase - 3: Bidding

+Set a start and a client target, toggle overtime or a feedback buffer, and watch the window move.
 An entire production planned for you, under your supervision.

 02 Asset review & tracking